You are currently browsing the tag archive for the ‘compassion’ tag.

 norad-santa

 Santa’s tale is one of the strangest but strongest story arcs imaginable.
 Over millennia, Bishop Nicholas, a thin, ascetic church prelate from fourth century Anatolia has changed into a globally recognized god of generosity.
-The orphan child has apotheosized into the spirit of giving.
+The orphan child has apotheosized into the spirit of giving: A Christmas miracle indeed.

 Dear Reader, this is Ferrebeekeeper’s 500th post!
 We have gone to some crazy places on this blog and I wanted to thank you so much for joining me.
 Together we braved the Scythian steppes and walked among ruthless mounted warriors.
 We went back in time to the Ordovician, when the oceans were ruled by giant tentacle monsters.
 Fearlessly you have gone with me down to the black mansion—the ghastly hell of Chinese mythology where brutal torture spans across lifetimes.
 We have even stared into the ever-hungry black hole which lies at the center of the spinning galaxy.